nnellans/ado-pipelines-guide/oidc/README.md

   - Fill in all the required information, including Subscription, Tenant, etc.
   - For `Service Principal Id` enter the `Client ID` of your Managed Identity
   - Copy the `issuer` and `subject` values that are shown, update your Managed Identity's Federated Credential with these values
-- Click save and if you did everything correctly you should have a new Service Connection that is tied to a Managed Identity using Federated Crentials.
+- Click save and if you did everything correctly you should have a new Service Connection that is tied to a Managed Identity using Federated Credentials.
 No more passwords, yay!